When Does Beekeeping Season Start?

 beekeeper at work in apiary

-While it is usual to associate the start of the beekeeping season in temperate climates with springtime when the population of bees in the hive starts to build up, fall is actually the best time for a new beekeeper to start.
+While it’s common to associate the start of the beekeeping season in temperate climates with springtime, when the bee population in the hive begins to build up, fall is actually the best time for a new beekeeper to start learning and preparing.

 Spring is When Things Start Happening in the Hive

-The number of bees in the hive will have declined rapidly at the start of winter and the colony has to survive on its stores of honey.
-The behavior of the bees is driven by the temperature, so a mild winter could cause problems as more young bees are hatched before there is enough food to forage for.
-Conversely, a long harsh winter can also cause problems.
+As winter begins, the number of bees in the hive declines rapidly, leaving the colony to survive on its stored honey.
+Bee behavior during this time is driven by temperature, so a mild winter can cause issues, as it might lead to premature hatching of young bees before there’s sufficient food available.
+Conversely, a long, harsh winter can also strain the colony’s resources.

 Timescales

-It takes 21 days for a worker bee to emerge from the cell after the egg is laid.
-Eggs hatch after three days and the cell is sealed five days after that so that the worker bee can develop.
-In winter, the worker bee lives for around six months.
-In the summer, just 36 days.
+It takes 21 days for a worker bee to emerge from its cell after the egg is laid.
+Eggs hatch after three days, and the cell is sealed five days later for the worker bee to develop.
+In winter, a worker bee can live for about six months, while in summer, their lifespan drops to just 36 days.

-While each hive is subject to fluctuations, the queen usually stops laying eggs at the end of September and starts again in early January.
-By the end of March, the queen is laying thousands of eggs each day, which continues until the middle of the summer.
-As a result, the population of bees in a colony rises from under 10,000 to a peak of around 60,000 in the summer, before declining again sharply in September and October.
+Although hive conditions vary, the queen typically stops laying eggs by the end of September and resumes in early January.
+By late March, the queen is laying thousands of eggs each day, continuing through the summer.
+Consequently, the bee population in a colony rises from under 10,000 to around 60,000 in summer, before sharply declining in September and October.

 Implications for the beekeeper